tonethar/IGME-330-Master/notes/HW-ajax-1.md

 - It is required that you utilize the "one-liner" way of rendering the HTML that we demoed in section III
 - Put your files in a ***containing folder*** named  **lastName-firstInitial-ajax-1**
-- ZIP and post this folder to the myCourses dropbox